rosedj1/CMSOfficeHours/UF/HiPerGator.md

 source /cvmfs/oasis.opensciencegrid.org/osg-software/osg-wn-client/current/el7-x86_64/setup.sh
 # Then get the voms-proxy-init command:
 export X509_CERT_DIR=/cvmfs/cms.cern.ch/grid/etc/grid-security/certificates
+# Now you should be able to do:
+voms-proxy-init
+# NOTE: Doesn't work with flag: `-voms cms`
 ```

 Memory utilization = MAX amount used at one point